 High Protein Breakfast – Gluten Free Turkey, Egg, and Broccoli Muffins

 Having said that, this recipe requires more ingredients than the other recipes, but I think it’ll be worth the extra work.
 Turkey, eggs, cheese, broccoli… so much tastiness.
 Take a look at the nutrition facts too!
-150 calories per muffin, 12 grams of protein, and only 2 grams of carbs.
+150 calories per muffin, 12 grams of protein, and only 2 carbs.

 5 High Protein Breakfast Ingredients